ikdal/my-first-repo/readme.txt

-Wlcome to My First Repo
+Welcome to My First Repo
 Learning Git is going well so far.